torchbox/wagtail-storages/README.rst

         # Do not allow overriding files on S3 as per Wagtail docs recommendation:
         # https://docs.wagtail.io/en/stable/advanced_topics/deploying.html#cloud-storage
-        # Not having this setting may have consequences in losing files.
+        # Not having this setting may have consequences such as losing files.
         AWS_S3_FILE_OVERWRITE = False

         # Default ACL for new files should be "private" - not accessible to the